omnius45467/geekwise-alexa-course/src/app/markdown/day_5/day_5.md

 From here we have access to a ton of different information that might be useful for the end user.
 Our goal as developers is to find out what the user might be looking for and find a systematic way to parse this incoming data, only sharing the data that is relevant.

+1. If you haven't already cloned the [boilerplate](https://github.com/sammyboy45467/AlexaBoilerplate) that we have been using.
+And install the library listed above.

+2. Let's setup a test file to make sure we can ping the itunes servers.

+3. Let's write a welcome intent

+4. Let's put in some basic error handling.

+5. Let's create a couple different options for the users.

+6. Let's test it with out devices.

+7. How can we improve this?